charliecalvert/CloudNotes/Assignments/React/JestExpressAddressSimple.md

 Next we checked that the JSON that would have been fetched by a real call to **fetch** can be handled properly by our call to **setData**.

+These two tests complete the cycle: the first test proves the button click works, the second proves we can properly handle the data sent back from the server.

 ## Narrowing the Number of Tests

 If you have just one test that is failing, try type **f** in the tests.
 That should show you only the failed test.
 To end the mode in which you see only the failed test, press **f** again.